sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ## Introduction

+### What is Dollar?

+Dollar is a scripting language for the JVM, it is intended to allow the rapid development of prototype applications or occasional use scripts; especially ones dealing with systems integration.
+Much in the same way that you would write BASH scripts for system programming.

+In a Unix shell, like BASH, we largely script the execution of small programs and operate on files.
+In Dollar we largely script builtin functions and the transfer of data between URIs.

+You should find Dollar familiar if you have worked with BASH and Java as it borrows idioms from both.
+The exception is the use of reactive programming which may be a little novel to the reader.

+### When should I use it?

+Dollar is intended to allow the rapid development of prototype applications, small hacks and occasional use scripts; especially ones dealing with systems integration.

+Although Dollar is intended to be a complete programming language it is not suited to large scale application development.
+For that, the author recommends sticking to Java or a similar strongly typed general purpose languages.

 ### Executable Documentation

 Everything in this documentation is executed as part of the build process, so all the examples are guaranteed to run with the latest master branch of Dollar.

 Yep Dollar can actually run Markdown files, in fact the source file that this page was built from starts with:

 ```
 #!/usr/bin/env dollar